vijishmadhavan/ArtLine/README.md

 - The model confuses shadows with hair, something that I'm trying to solve.

+- It does bad with low quality images(below 500px).

 - I'm not a coder, bear with me for the bad code and documentation.
 Will make sure that I improve with upcoming updates.

 ### Updates